 In terms of home video games, the PC is the oldest gaming platform still in use today, having an established library of tens of thousands of games.
-Chances are, you're probably reading this wiki on a PC right now.
-While there were various different personal computer platforms in the past (from manufacturers like NEC, Apple, Hitachi, Fujitsu, Commodore, Sharp, and Microsoft), the modern PC is largely descended from the IBM PC, which originally released in 1981 for $1561 (nearly $4000 in 2013 dollars).
+While there were various different personal computer platforms in the past (from manufacturers like NEC, Apple, Hitachi, Fujitsu, Commodore, Sharp, and Microsoft), the modern PC is largely descended from the IBM PC, which originally released in 1981 for $1561 (over $4700 in 2021 dollars).

-The first microprocessor-based personal computer, i.e. the first microcomputer, was the SMP80/X, released by Sord (now Toshiba Personal Computer System Corporation) in 1974, utilizing the 8-bit Intel 8080 processor (its unreleased 1972 predecessor, the SMP80/08, used the first general-purpose microprocessor, the 8-bit Intel 8008).
-It was soon followed in 1975 by the Altair 8800, which also used the Intel 8080 as its CPU; since the computer's main language was binary code and only had an output of flashing lights, the computer was unusable by the common person.
+The first microprocessor-based personal computer, or microcomputer, was the SMP80/08, developed by Sord (now Toshiba Personal Computer System Corporation) in 1972, utilizing the 8-bit Intel 8008, which was followed in 1974 by the Sord SMP80/x series, utilizing the Intel 8080, an 8-bit microprocessor designed by Federico Faggin and Masatoshi Shima.
+It was then followed in 1975 by the Altair 8800, which also used the Intel 8080 as its CPU.
+Since the computer's main language was binary code and only had an output of flashing lights, the computer was unusable by the common person.
 A similar microcomputer was released by NEC in 1976, the TK-80, which used the Intel 8080A.

-It wasn't until 1977 when two California college students, Steve Jobs and Steve Wozniak, created the first personal computer with a monitor, the Apple I. Thanks to the monitor, programming became much easier and programmers could see exactly what they were doing.
-Also, it helped the average user see the programs people created.
+In 1976, two California college students, Steve Jobs and Steve Wozniak, created the first personal computers with a monitor, the Apple I. The monitor display allowed users to access files and run tasks on the computer using a terminal and allowed programmers to write code in low and high-level languages, such as BASIC.
 This sparked a new revolution in the computer industry, bringing the creation of Apple Computers and starting the personal computer market.
-Other competing desktop computers with CRT display monitors soon followed in the late 1970s, including the M200 by Sord (now Toshiba Personal Computer System Corporation) in 1977, Hitachi's Basic Master in 1978, and Acorn's System 1 in 1979.
+Apple would release the Apple II in 1977, becoming the most popular personal computer out in the market at the time.
+Other desktop computers with CRT display monitors soon followed in the late 1970s, including the M200 by Sord (now Toshiba Personal Computer System Corporation) and Commodore PET in 1977, Hitachi's Basic Master in 1978, and Acorn's System 1 in 1979.

 In the mid-1980s, the graphical user interface was implemented on new PCs.
-Now it was easier for people to see what they were doing with computers thanks to computers like the Macintosh and the DOS extension Windows.
+Visual interfaces that were controlled using a mouse allowed the common person who were not accustomed to using a terminal to navigate and use various visual applications on a computer.
 The GUI was first created by Xerox in the 1960s, but the company was not interested in entering the computer market.
 Apple was given the rights to use GUI for the Macintosh, however, Microsoft was able to trick Apple into lending them prototype Macintosh computers to create programs for the new machines.
 They used the coding of the operating system to create Windows, an extension to DOS.
 Thanks to the cheap $100 price point and its compatibility with all DOS computers, Windows became a success, becoming the new standard of computers by the mid-1990s.

 The 1980s also saw the emergence of portable laptop computers.
 The world's first laptop computer was the Epson HX-20 in 1981.
 The first commercially successful laptop was Kyocera's Kyotronic 85, originally released in 1983 and re-branded by Tandy as the TRS-80 Model 100, selling 6 million units worldwide.
-Other competitors soon followed, including Sharp's PC-5000 which had a touchpad pointing device in 1983, and Commodore's SX 64 in 1984.
+Other competitors soon followed.
+Sharp's PC-5000 introduced the modern laptop, with a clamshell design and touchpad interface in 1983.
+It was followed by Commodore's SX 64 in 1984.
 The first mass-market laptop was Toshiba's 16-bit T-1100 in 1985, which they followed with the T-3100 (the first with a built-in hard drive) in 1986.
 Other competitors soon followed, including NEC's PC-98 LT and IBM's PC Convertible in 1986 and Apple's Macintosh Portable in 1989.
 The first notebook computer was released in 1989, NEC's UltraLite, which they followed with the first colour TFT LCD laptop in 1990, the 32-bit PC-9801 NC.
 Apple soon followed with the PowerBook series from 1991 onwards, further popularizing laptop computers in the 1990s.

 Another important revolution for PC gaming was the introduction of 3D graphics accelerator cards in the late 1990s, which allowed the PC to take the lead in cutting-edge 3D graphics technology by the 21st century.
 The first 3D graphics card for a home computer was NEC's PC-FXGA, released for their PC-98 platform in 1995, which could produce 3D graphics surpassing the PlayStation console and rivaling the Nintendo 64 in terms of polygon rendering performance.
 The first 3D graphics cards for IBM-compatible PC's soon followed in early 1996: Creative Labs' 3D Blaster, NVIDIA's NV1, and particularly NEC's PowerVR.
 While the 3D Blaster and NV1 (with the first game to support them being PlayStation port Toshinden) were unable to rival the PlayStation, the PowerVR surpassed the PlayStation and even approached arcade quality graphics, with a near arcade quality PowerVR demo of Namco's Rave Racer (though this PC port was later cancelled).
 Similarly, the NV1 card received PC ports of Sega titles Virtua Fighter Remix and Virtua Cop (which surpassed the Saturn versions, but couldn't rival the arcade originals).
 In late 1996, 3dfx launched the Voodoo line, which rivalled the PowerVR in quality and would soon become the most popular PC graphics cards of the late 1990s.
 Fujitsu soon introduced the FXG-1 "Pinolite" geometry processor, the first GPU with T&L (Transform & Lighting) hardware capabilities, in 1997, paving the way for NVIDIA's GeForce and ATI's Radeon, both of which would later dominate the PC graphics card market in the 21st century.

-Windows was originally an extension to Microsoft's own coding system MS-DOS back in 1985.
+Windows was originally an extension to Microsoft's own terminal operating system MS-DOS back in 1985.
 With Windows, people could easily browse through their files and do other simple functions much more quickly.
 Windows has grown in popularity and became the most popular OS in the world, having the support of PC makers like Dell, Gateway, and HP.
 Windows has gone through many iterations, starting with the MS-DOS days having Windows versions 1.0, 2.0, 3.0, 3.1, and 3.11.
 Then came Windows NT 3.0-4.0 and Windows 2000 (oriented toward business) and the Windows 9x operating systems including Windows 95, 98, and ME (oriented toward home users).
-The 9x line was dropped and later versions of Windows have been based on NT, continuing the line from 2000 through XP, Vista, and now Windows 7 (released on October 22, 2009).
+By the 2000's, Microsoft stopped building Windows versions based on DOS in favor of NET, starting with Windows XP.

 Linux is a Unix-like OS licenced under the GPL.
+It was created in 1991 by Linus Torvalds and is released as open-source, meaning anyone can install/edit the operating system for free.
 Unlike Windows and Mac OS, which require specific hardware for the OS to work properly, Linux is a software-based OS, which can be installed on a variety of devices, including devices which are not PC-based.
 Linux comes in various distributions, or "distros," such as Ubuntu or Gentoo.
 Being an open source OS, the Linux community actively develops open source software, including games, for the Linux platform.
 However, there is no requirement that Linux software be open-source.
 You can get many Windows applications to work on Linux using specific Windows coding software for Linux (such as WINE) but it is generally not a preferable way of playing Windows games compared to running them in Windows on the same machine.
 Furthermore, WINE is not compatible with PowerPCs including PS3s with Linux installed.
 A popular option for overcoming Windows compatibility issues is to multi-boot the Linux distro with a version of Windows so that both operating systems are installed on the same PC at once and the user can switch between them.
+In recent years, it's become more popular to run Linux in a virtual machine inside their Windows or Mac OS.

 The most popular Linux-based OS on the market right now is Android.
 It is a growing, open source mobile operating system with a growing gaming library.
 However, it is important to note that most Linux-PC applications are incompatible with Android and vice-verse (without a significant amount of effort).